cognitom/dominiq/docs/action.md

 app.dispatch('hello')
 ```

 Basically, that's it.

-But, we hava to mention about the use case with Observable.
+Typically, we use this in Observable streams.
 If we have such a HTML:

 ```html
 <button name="hello">Click me!</button>
 ```

-We can use `app.dispatch` like this:
+we can use `app.dispatch` like this:

 ```javascript
 listen(document.body, 'click')